Signal Composition — Examples

 DATA PLATE

-Multiple primitives can be queried and interpreted together.
-SimpleStates emits factual state only.
-Composition and enforcement are application-owned.
+Multiple primitives can be queried and evaluated together.
+SimpleStates emits facts only.
+Composition, decisions, and enforcement remain application-owned.

 EXAMPLE